 - Consider applications for and grant "emergency protection orders" under the Protection Against Family Violence Act.

-- Receive Informations from private complainants and set down for process hearing before a Provincial Court Judge.
+- Receive informations from private complainants and set them down for process hearing before a Provincial Court Judge.

 - Take guilty pleas on most provincial offences and adjudicate accordingly.

 - Hear, try and determine matters arising under a prescribed list of provincial/municipal statutes.